 - Another iconic scene includes the final wedding in Four Weddings and a Funeral (1994) where Hugh Grant leaves his bride to be at the altar after confessing his love for someone else.
 She subsequently punches him in the eye and the church erupts into chaos.

 - The church also featured the beheading of Mary Queen of Scots in Elizabeth: The Golden Age (2007) and shows up in other films including Shakespeare in Love (1998) and Robin Hood: Prince of Thieves (1991).

 - The Barbican centre now becomes the MI6 headquarters in James Bond: Quantum of Solace (2008).
 M and Bill Tanner call Bond to check on his mission as they walk through the horseshoe architecture and M learns about the fate of Edward Slate.

-- In 2015 Skepta released his iconic single Shutdown on his fourth album.
-Shot in the Barbican estate and racking up over 50 million views on YouTube Shutdown has made this location a popular spot for many music videos to come.
+- In 2015 Skepta released his iconic single Shutdown from his fourth album.
+Shot in the Barbican estate and racking up over 50 million views on YouTube, Shutdown has made this location a popular spot for many music videos to come.

 8 - Cornhill and Royal Exchange

 - In one of the most iconic romance scenes, Cornhill becomes the snowy backdrop of Bridget Jone's Diary (2001) when Renée Zellweger runs out, in her underwear, in pursuit of Mark Darcy.
 She finds him purchasing her a new diary and they end up in a passionate clinch on the corner of Cornhill and Royal Exchange Buildings.
 A vast stretch of Cornhill was drenched in falling snow and Christmas decorations which makes it hard to imagine that this was filmed over two nights in April.